Wondering about your chances now that you’ve been invited to an interview?

 Are your sights set on one of the top business schools in the world?
 You might be trying to decide which MBA programs to apply to and are wondering where you’ll likely be accepted.
 To help answer your questions, we’ve put together some fast facts covering key admission factors to help you determine your odds of getting accepted into the HBS MBA Program.

-If you’re wondering how difficult it is to get into the Harvard Business School, then you’ve come to the right place.
-On this page, we’ll give you a quick overview of what it takes to get into Harvard Business School (HBS) and help you understand whether your profile is a good fit for the Harvard Business School MBA program.
+If you’re wondering how difficult it is to get into Harvard Business School, then you’ve come to the right place.
+On this page, we’ll give you a quick overview of what it takes to get into Harvard Business School’s illustrious MBA program and help you understand whether your profile is a good fit for the HBS.

 (Note: This page highlights Harvard’s full-time MBA program.
-The other program option at Harvard is the Part-Time or the Executive-level program i.e. Program for Leadership Development.)
+The other program options at Harvard are the part-time program or the executive-level Program for Leadership Development.)

 The top undergraduate majors represented in Harvard’s MBA program are Engineering (26%), Business/Commerce (22%), and Economics (19%).